 As noted above, the Council considers that, in certain circumstances, it may be profit maximising to promote increased competition in the dependent market(s) to reduce margins and prices in the dependent market(s) and increase incremental demand for the services provided by the pipeline.
-The Council's Final Recommendation on the application for revocation of the Roma distribution system concluded, relying on the statement of the Tribunal in the Eastern Gas Pipelines decision concerning regional markets, that the Roma Town Council did not have the ability or incentive to exercise market power to hinder competition because of the very small size of the market.
+The Council's final recommendation on the application for revocation of the Roma distribution system concluded, relying on the statement of the Tribunal in the Duke EGP decision concerning regional markets, that the Roma Town Council did not have the ability or incentive to exercise market power to hinder competition because of the very small size of the market.
 Nor did it have the ability or incentive to use its vertical linkages to distort competition in the downstream market, as it was in its interest to promote increased throughput into the gas sales market.
-The Council came to a similar conclusion in its Final Recommendation on the application for revocation of Coverage for the Mildura Distribution System.
+The Council came to a similar conclusion in its final recommendation on the application for revocation of coverage of the Mildura Distribution System.

-The Council notes the existence of significant spare capacity in the City Gate to Berrimah pipeline, the close competition provided by competing fuel sources and the marginal profitability of the City Gate to Berrimah Pipeline.
-The Council considers that these circumstances suggest that NT Gas Distribution has a strong incentive to maximise throughput of gas in the pipeline.
+The Council notes the existence of significant spare capacity in the SWS network and the Temora network, the close competition provided by competing fuel sources and the marginal profitability of these networks.
+The Council considers that these circumstances suggest that Country Energy has a strong incentive to maximise throughput of gas in the pipeline.

-The potential for new participants to enter the gas sales market in Darwin, with or without coverage, appears limited.
+The potential for new participants to enter the gas sales market in the South West Slopes region and in Temora, with or without coverage, appears limited.
 Market entry appears likely to be constrained by the small and slow-growing industrial base in the area, lack of residential demand for natural gas and strong competition from competing fuel sources.
-The applicants note that no potential users have requested access to the City Gate to Berrimah Pipeline, and consider that any future requests are unlikely (NTGD, p.
-8).
+The applicants note that no potential users have requested access to the SWS network and the Temora network, and consider that any future requests are unlikely.
+(Country Energy 2003, p.
+5)